STG1900/copilot-javascript-calculator-demo/README.md

 ![Copy](./images/copy.png)

 For this example, if we chose Option 1 we would need to create 3 files, calculator.html, calculator.js, and calculator.css.
-We would then paste the 3 respective generated pieces of code frmo GitHub Copilot Chat into each of the files.
+We would then paste the 3 respective generated pieces of code from GitHub Copilot Chat into each of the files.

 #### Option 2:
 If you select Option 2, click into the code that was generated and hover over the top right corner once more.
 This time press the middle button labaled ```Insert at cursor```.
-This pastes the generated code into whatever file was open in your project at your mouse's location.
+This pastes the generated code into whatever file was open in your project at your cursor's location.

 ![Insert](./images/insert.png)

 ### Step 3: Let's run it and see what happens

-Open your local directory and locate the project that you are working out of.
+Open your local directory and locate the project that you are working from.

 ![Local](./images/local.png)